JCPTrevillian/JCPTrevillian/README.md

   During the pandemic I decided to take a leap of faith and bet on myself.
-While I loved helping others in dentristry - I also love bulding things, breaking them, and rebuilding them to understand how it works.
-Data was something I took the initiative to leverage in my
-  Dental roles so I decided to explore Data by completing the Google Data Analytics Professional Certification.
-I heard about the APP partnership with Anita B and Intuit and felt that would be an amazing life-chaging experience so I applied.
+While I loved helping others in dentristry - I also love bulding/creating things to understand how it works.
+I love Data.
+Data was something I took the initiative to leverage in my Dental roles so I decided to explore Data by completing the Google Data Analytics Professional Certification.
+Unfortunately that did not satisfy my love of creating/building things so I considered software engineering.
+I heard about the APP partnership with Anita B and Intuit and felt that would be such an amazing life-chaging experience so I applied.

   **Imagine my excitement when I learned out of hundreds of applicants I was one of the chosen few!**